 CUSTOMER SALVAGE AND GROWTH CASE STUDY

-Supplier: Global ITC Services provider.
+Global ITC Services provider.

-Their Customer: UK based multi-national gas producer and retailer.
+UK based multi-national gas producer and retailer.

-Type of Business: IT Infrastructure Outsourcing and Project Services.
+IT Infrastructure Outsourcing and Project Services.

-Objective: To retain an “at risk” customer relationship.
+To retain an "at risk" customer relationship.

 The relationship with a significant Customer was at risk.
 The Supplier had signed a five year, multi million dollar contract to manage the Australian IT infrastructure for the Customer.
 As part of this contract the Supplier agreed to take on a project to significantly reengineer the Customer's current Information Technology and Communications (ITC) environment and then manage it.
 The purpose of this contract was to enhance the ITC services to the Customer's users while substantially reducing the infrastructure management costs.